k5iogura/EdgeTPU/README.md

   detection_results.jpg
 ```

-*eog* command not work due to that X-Server is not installed on stretch-minimal distribution needs X11 environment.
+*eog* command not work due to that X-Server is not installed on stretch-minimal distribution, needs X11 environment.

 ```
     # apt install \